PhillyGilly/Carbon-Intensity-UK-HA/README.md

 UK post codes are made up of two parts the outward, which is the post town plus a number, and the inward which defines the local street number.
 The Carbon intensity values returned are calculated for each Distribution Network Operator (DNO) which can be found from the first outward part of a postcode.

-Create an text input helper called input_test.postcode_outward as below:
+Create an text input helper called input_text.postcode_outward as below:

 ![image](https://github.com/user-attachments/assets/77928cec-ee24-4ba2-9d60-e39e7cc86a36)